Orthic Consolidated – Reference

 Modes or Positions

 Each letter that can be replaced by a mode is listed under Joining Consonants.
-Their use for shortening words beyond simple letter replacement is under Word Parts.
+Their use for shortening words beyond simple letter replacement is under Abbreviating Principles.

 Drop the Dots